afterxleep/afterxleep.github.io/_posts/2020-06-26-combine-and-protocols-in-swift.md

 Some would say that the next step would be decoupling the View itself to become completely ignorant of it's ViewModel and use a Protocols there too.
 It can be done easily if your are using UIKit, although it will require a little more work with SwiftUI.
 Nevertheless, for this case, It's overkill.
 Maybe we can cover that in another post.

-Check out the [final exmaple](https://gist.github.com/afterxleep/2246e5a38ea3704b9f9b866a106b8d8f).
-As everything was done in a Playground, you can paste and try the code in your Mac or iPad.
+Check out the [final project](https://github.com/afterxleep/Combine-with-Protocols) as an app, or simply run [this playground](https://github.com/afterxleep/Combine-with-Protocols/blob/master/Playground-Sample.playground/Contents.swift) on your favorite device.

+---

 I hope you have enjoyed this article.
 Feel free to follow me and reach out on [Twitter](https://twitter.com/afterxleep) if you have any questions or feedback.